All The Most Fun Activities to Do with Toddlers before they’re Big Kids!

 The Toddler Year Must Do List

-Caveat!!
 Don’t let this list overwhelm you!
-Just use it to get get re-inspired when you’re feeling exhausted by things like potty training, constant mess and night wakings.
-The ideas on the list are the some of the most fun things about toddlerhood.
-You don’t have to do them all, but I think you’ll treasure any of these activities that you do.
+Just use it to get get re-inspired when you’re feeling exhausted by things like night wakings of your 1 year old, potty training your 2 year old, or the constant mess your 3 year old leaves in her wake.
+The ideas on the list are the some of the most fun activities to do with toddlers.
+Many are simple toddler activities you can do at home and you don’t have to do them all – though I think you’ll treasure any you do :).

-My daughter particularly likes it went I pretend her nose makes different noises like beeping etc. Its so bonding and so fun” ~Mel
+My daughter particularly likes it went I pretend her nose makes different noises like beeping etc. Its so bonding and so fun” ~Mel, mom to a 2 year old

 - “I spy” in the car or at the park